Drive sales on autopilot with ecommerce-focused featuresSee Features

-With 92% of customers saying online reviews impact their purchasing decisions, retailers can’t afford to ignore them nowadays.
+92% of customers say that online reviews impact their purchasing decisions, meaning that retailers can’t afford to ignore product review email anymore.

-But a standard, predictable “leave a review” message likely won’t bring you the stunning results you seek.
+But the standard, predictable review request email likely won’t bring you the stunning results you seek.
 Hundreds of brands send that same email.
-Why should customers spend their time writing a review for you and not others?
+Why should customers spend their time and leave reviews for you and not others?

-Reviews build social proof, trust, and create a direct connection with customers.
+Reviews build social proof and trust, and create a direct connection with customers.
 One of the best examples of email marketing is how you gather feedback—and you can’t afford to ignore your product review emails.
 They should continuously improve and optimize their messages to better collect customer feedback, and gather as much customer love as possible.

 Keep reading to learn how to make your “leave a review” messages more engaging, how to include them seamlessly in communication with your audience, and ways to curb negative reviews by creating a better customer experience.

-Although the vast majority of customers read online reviews, less than half of them actually write reviews.
+Although the vast majority of customers read online reviews, less than half of them actually write or leave reviews.
 For retailers, finding ways to increase customer participation is critical.

-When creating your message, step into their shoes and answer yourself–why should I open this email?
-What value for the customer lies in this message?
+When creating your product review email, step into their shoes and answer yourself–why should I open this email?
+What value for the customer lies in this review request?

 Usually, when asking for feedback, retailers emphasize the importance of customers’ opinions.
-Some will find it enough—others won’t.
+Some will find it convincing enough—others won’t.

 Although saying to customers you appreciate them is important, think of creating more tangible value, for example, by offering a discount on the next purchase or entering them into a drawing.
 These incentives may be the motivation customers need to boost product reviews.